Pingid/create-with-code/website/workshops/basics.md

-# Getting to grips with code
+# setup
+First we need